 Medicines

-School/Academy name will carefully consider any request to administer prescribed medication.
-School/Academy name will also carefully consider any request to administer non-prescription medication.
+The Grove Primary School will carefully consider any request to administer prescribed medication.
+The Grove Primary School will also carefully consider any request to administer non-prescription medication.

 If school is requested to administer any medication the parents/carers of the child must complete and sign a parental consent to administration of medicine form in advance.